Your 24-Hour Sleep Cycle Explainedby Martin Reed Patient Advocate

 3 a.m. to 6 a.m.

 Melatonin levels begin to fall and your core body temperature reaches its lowest level.
-This is when you are likely to be in the deepest stages of sleep.
+By this time you have probably got all of your deep sleep since this tends to occur earlier in the night.

 Adjusting your cycle